oxy-Op/autodetect-discord-activity/README.md

 ## Acknowledgment

-- This script uses the (pypresence)[https://github.com/qwertyquerty/pypresence] library for Discord Rich Presence integration.
+- This script uses the [pypresence](https://github.com/qwertyquerty/pypresence) library for Discord Rich Presence integration.

 ## Credits
-This script was created by (oxy-Op).
+This script was created by [oxy-Op](https://github.com/oxy-Op).